ChrisRidl/AngularColorPicker/README.md

 # Exercise

-For this excercise you will be writing your own color picker component!
+For this exercise you will be writing your own color picker component!
 You are free to build this component any way you'd like.
 I have included an Angular 12 starting application along with a template to get you started.
 Under the `services` folder you will find a service called `ColorService` in the `color.service.ts file`.
 This service will